chef/chef-web-docs/chef_master/source/setup_air_gap_chef_automate.rst

 Share cookbooks with your private Supermarket
 ========================================================

-To use ``delivery-truck`` and it's dependency, ``delivery-sugar``, you must share them with a private Supermarket that is authenticated with your Chef server.
+To use ``delivery-truck`` and it's dependency, ``delivery-sugar``, you must first share them with a private Supermarket that is authenticated with your Chef server.

 #.
 From a workstation, create a cookbooks directory, ``$COOKBOOKS_DIR``: